Ricette di Sicilia

 - 4

-Stir the pasta into the beans and cook together over a high heat to combine flavours.
+Combine the pasta with the broad beans, stirring over a high heat to blend flavours.

 - 5